realtechsupport/cocktail/README.md

 Here is a brief description of the steps required to get started:

 1 - VM <br>
 Create a virtual computer.
 Choose Ubuntu 18.04 LTS, with at least 16GB of RAM.
-If you intend on working with Sentinel data from ESA, it can be beneficial to select a VM close to ESA in Frankfurt. <br>
+If you intend on working with Sentinel data from ESA, it can be beneficial to build a VM close to ESA in Frankfurt. <br>

 2- Get the repo files from this Github site. <br>
 You will have all the files in the correct directory structure on your computer after the download. <br>